-Located in the Fay W. Boozman College of Public Health, the Clinical Skills Center recruits and trains simulated or standardized patients (SPs) for instructional and assessment exercises.
+Located in the Daniel W. Rahn Interprofessional Education Building, the Clinical Skills Center recruits and trains simulated or standardized patients (SPs) for instructional and assessment exercises.
 We are committed to providing quality instructional and assessment programs to medical, pharmacy, nursing students, residents and other health care related professionals.

 Standardized patient methodology has been established as a valid, reliable and practical method of teaching and evaluating medical students.
 A properly trained standardized or simulated patient can serve as a patient, teacher and evaluator, allowing our future health care providers the opportunity to practice and receive feedback on specific skills related to patient interviewing, physical examinations and issues of professionalism.
 Our ultimate goal is to prepare learner participants to be competent and compassionate physicians that provide quality, state-of-the-art patient care.

 Standardized patients are individuals who are carefully screened and trained to simulate the signs and symptoms of an actual patient.
 The cases they portray are based on actual patient encounters experienced by physicians.
 Standardized patients are also trained to provide feedback to the learners, especially in the area of interpersonal communication.